chahid001/Project-optimal-spespe-for-the-challenge-2-of-the-HACKATHON-inFer-GW4-network-Fertility-In-Vitro-/README.md

 Given these input values, the program reports a graphic illustration of the beat pattern  and in future we can show an additional values which are considered as parameters of classification (optimal, minimal or Blebbed), where the outputs can be downloaded as image .JPG/.JPEG or as a report PDF.

+Knowing that this plateform can also be used in a mobile phone wich makes it friendly and easy to manipulate.

-The GUI is published [here](http://optimal-spespe.me/)
+The GUI is published [here](http://optimal-spespe.me/) An overview of the platform
 ![](https://github.com/chahid001/Project-optimal-spespe-for-the-challenge-2-of-the-HACKATHON-inFer-GW4-network-Fertility-In-Vitro-/blob/main/pic/GUI.png)

 <a name="Team"></a>